Univalence and completeness of Segal objects: Associated completions and localizations

-is a homotopy cartesian square.
-Then the fibration $q$ is univalent if and only if the map $f$ is $(-1)$-truncated. \end{proposition} \begin{proof} Factoring $f$ into an acyclic cofibration $j\colon Y\overset{\sim}{\hookrightarrow}Z$ followed by a fibration $m\colon Z\twoheadrightarrow E$, it suffices to show that $m$ is $(-1)$-truncated if and only if the fibration $m^{\ast}p$ is univalent, since univalence is invariant under homotopy equivalence of fibrations by \cite[Corollary 1.6.4]{thesis}.
+is a homotopy-cartesian square.
+Then the fibration $q$ is univalent if and only if the map $f$ is $(-1)$-truncated. \end{proposition} \begin{proof} Factoring $f$ into an acyclic cofibration $j\colon Y\overset{\sim}{\hookrightarrow}Z$ followed by a fibration $m\colon Z\twoheadrightarrow E$, it suffices to show that $m$ is $(-1)$-truncated if and only if the fibration $m^{\ast}p$ is univalent, since univalence is invariant under homotopy-equivalence of fibrations by \cite[Corollary 1.6.4]{thesis}.
 Thus, without loss of generality we may assume the square~(\ref{diagmereproppb}) is strictly cartesian and $f$ is a fibration.
 We obtain the following diagram.